kant/gcalmapper/README.md

     end

-here is an example with Oauth2.0 authentification for installed app, as you can see it'is not a rails model and it work with AtiveRecord.
+here is an example with Oauth2.0 authentification for installed app, as you can see it is not a rails model and it work with ActiveRecord.

-you can find an exemple with rails there :
+you can find an example with rails there:

-[GcalMapper Rails exemple][3]
+[GcalMapper Rails example][3]

 ### configure ##

-`configure` is used to set your crendentials.
-You can see above an exemple for "installed app" here is one for "service account" :
+`configure` is used to set your credentials.
+You can see above an example for "installed app" here is one for "service account" :

     configure :file => '/path/to/the/private-key.p12',
               :client_email => 'service_account_email',